soerenmetje/singularity-kubernetes/Readme.md

 # Kubernetes Cluster based on Singularity

+> In the current state (31-03-2023), a working cluster cannot be created yet, due to remaining issues.

 Set up a Kubernetes cluster using Singularity as the container runtime.

 For this, a container runtime interface (CRI) for Singularity is needed.
 It adapts the Singularity container runtime in